 The Green Card has a higher annual fee and a different set of transfer partners.
 But the Citi Prestige has the higher sign-up bonus and access to Citi’s transfer partners.
 Both cards are great earners.
 But the Citi Premier is better because of its 2x categories and the inclusion of gas in its “Travel” category.

-The Citi Premier is a nice card for international travel and those who want to collect Thank You points.
-While it doesn’t have the earning structure of the Citi Prestige, it’s “general travel” category could be lucrative for travelers with varied and unusual travel expenses.
-Furthermore, the Premier’s sign-up bonus is Citi’s best, beating the Prestige’s by 10,000 points for the same minimum spend requirement.
+The Citi Premier is a fantastic credit card for international travel and those who want to collect Thank You points.
+It’s five bonus categories are amazing for travelers who have lots of everyday expenses.
+Plus, the Premier’s sign-up bonus is Citi’s largest, beating the Citi Prestige’s by 10,000 points for the same minimum spend requirement.

 This card is also great if you don’t want to spend almost $500 in annual fees but still want to earn TY points.
-The Premier would be the first Thank You point-earning card I would consider from Citi because of its large sign-up bonus and universal earning structure.
+The Citi Premier would be the first Thank You point-earning card I would consider because of its large sign-up bonus and amazing earning structure.

 Apply Today: Citi Premier